-- 1. Make sure the strategy is open and in Configure mode. - 2.
+- 1. Make sure the strategy is open and in Configure mode. - 2. (mistic only) Make sure that the mistic I/O units and commands are enabled.
+If not, see "Enable mistic I/O Units and Commands" on page 235. - 3.
 Choose File > Strategy Options, then click the Serial I/O Ports tab.

-3. Select the correct port for the controller.
+4. Select the correct port for the controller.
 Choose the correct baud rate from the drop-down list, and then click OK.